liminal-learner/Chaos/README.md

 # Chaos (Python)
-A short demo and simulator of chaotic systems, including the chaotic love triangle game.
+A demo and simulator of chaotic systems, including the chaotic "love triangle" game.
+I learned this game in a dance class, but was curious about how the system would behave if we varied the parameters like the number of agents, shape of the room, etc. Therefore, I decided to code it as a numerical simulation.
+I also presented it to a class that was considering the possible contribution of chaos to the notion of "agency" as part of my work as a research assistant in theology and science.

 ## Dependencies:
 pandas, matplotlib, scipy, seaborn, numpy, random